VigneshwaranBS/Potato-Disease-Classification-Deep-Learning/README.md

 - Test your changes thoroughly before submitting a pull request.
 - Be respectful and considerate in all interactions.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to modify and use the code in accordance with the license terms.

 ## Acknowledgments